 First thing’s first…consider the following points:

-Is this something I am serious about?
+Is this something you’re serious about?
 Or, just like the disturbingly lifelike artificial intelligence commonly known as “the furby”, is this just a passing craze?

-Am I only in it for the short-term benefit?
-Or do I want to build a strong base for future learning?
+Are you only in it for the short-term benefit?
+Or do you want to build a strong base for future learning?

 If you’re not sure whether you’ll stick at it…